rclone/rclone/docs/content/smb.md

 You can't use Anonymous access for logging in.
 You have to use the `guest` user with an empty password instead.
 (Setting empty password requires tweaking `rclone.conf` file)
 The rclone client tries to avoid 8.3 names when uploading files.
 If you wish to prevent it, it is highly recommended to use either [FTP](/ftp) or [SFTP](/sftp) instead.
+Alternatively, [the local backend](/local/#paths-on-windows) on Windows can access SMB servers using UNC paths, by `\\server\share`.
+This doesn't apply to non-Windows OSes, such as Linux and macOS.

 ## Configuration